julius-boettger/dotfiles/README.md

 Also make sure to either create `/etc/dotfiles/nix/extra-config.nix` (and put some expression in it) or remove the line containing `./extra-config.nix` in `/etc/dotfiles/nix/configuration.nix`.
 I use `extra-config.nix` for device specific configuration that I don't want to push to this repo.
 You could also do that or just modify `configuration.nix`, as you will probably not be pushing to this repo.

-Other configuration files may also contain device specific code, like `xrandr` commands in `awesome/rc.lua`, which are for my specific monitor setup.
-These shouldn't break anything right away though (famous last words), so you may fix them as you go.
+If you search for `xrandr` in `awesome/rc.lua` you will find two commands which are for my specific dual-monitor setup.
+The idea is that one command configures both monitors and the other just the primary monitor, so that the secondary monitor is toggleable by pressing Super+P. If you want to use this functionality you will have to adjust the commands for your specific setup. ~~But you can also just leave them like that and don't press Super+P.~~

 Then rebuild your system with `sudo nixos-rebuild switch -I nixos-config=/etc/dotfiles/nix/configuration.nix`.
 You only need to specify the `nixos-config` path like this when rebuilding for the first time, after that it will be set by the configuration itself and just `sudo nixos-rebuild switch` will be enough.